rainbowdashlabs/sql-java/README.md

 ## Creating a table

-To create a table we need to define the columns with a name and the required data type.\
+To create a table we need to define the columns with a name, and the required data type.\
 You can find the types [here](https://www.w3schools.com/sql/sql_datatypes.asp).\
 Some of these types have a `(size)` parameter.\
 For String data types this defines the maximum size of the data written in this column.\
-However for numeric types it does NOT. `INT(2)` won't restrict the integer value written to this collumn in any way.
-This is wrong knowledge spreaded out widely.
+However for numeric types it does NOT. `INT(2)` won't restrict the integer value written to this column in any way.
+This is wrong knowledge spread out widely.
 See the [documentation](https://dev.mysql.com/doc/refman/5.7/en/numeric-type-attributes.html) if you want to know more.

 There are some best practises which data type you have to choose:

-- String always same size (E.g. UUID)-> char(size) (Max 255 chars)
+- String with always the same size (E.g. UUID)-> char(size) (Max 255 chars)
 - String with known max size (E.g. Player names) -> `VARCHAR(size)` (Max 65,535)
 - Text of unknown length -> `TEXT` (~32,700 character)
 - Text which is expected to be large -> `MEDIUMTEXT` (16,777,215 characters) or `LONGTEXT` (4,294,967,295 characters)

-However I recomment to take a dive into the documentation.
+I recommend to take a dive into the documentation.

-A example player to store some coins for a player would look like this:
+An example player to store some coins for a player would look like this:

 ``` sql
 -- always make sure to use "if not exists" to avoid errors when the table is alread defined.